Carlson-Griffiths' theory via Brownian motion: Logarithmic Derivative Lemma

 Since $G(t)\geq t$ is increasing, then the decrease and non-positivity of $\kappa$ imply that for each fixed $t,$ $G$ must be satisfied one of the following two inequalities

 By virtue of $G(t)\rightarrow0$ as $t\rightarrow0,$ by integration, $G$ is bounded from above by

-\ \ \ \ In what follows, we assume that $M$ is simply connected.
+\ \ \ \ In what follows, one assumes that $M$ is simply connected.
 The purpose of this section is to show the following Logarithmic Derivative Lemma (LDL) by estimating $C(o, r, \delta).$ \begin{theorem}[LDL] Let $\psi$ be a nonconstant meromorphic function on $M$.
 Then